microsoft/azuredevopslabs/labs/java/teamproject/readme.md

 Creating your Visual Studio Team Services account
 -------------------------------------------------

-1. Login to the virtual machine.
+1. Login to the virtual machine and open a web browser.

-2. Start the Firefox web browser.

 3. If you don’t have an existing Microsoft account that you want to use, visit <http://www.outlook.com> to create a Microsoft Account